 As active members of the Honors community, students are afforded many unique opportunities and benefits, including:

 - Opportunities to work closely with individual faculty members in more intimate classroom settings and on co-curricular projects;

 - Small-enrollment, degree-applicable Honors courses focused on interesting subjects within the University’s General Education Program;

-- Dedicated space in the Kennedy Library for studying, interacting with other Honors students, and meeting with program advisors;
+- Dedicated space in Kennedy Library for studying, interacting with other Honors students, working on group projects, and meeting with program advisors;

-- Reserved space for incoming freshmen in the Honors Housing;
+- Reserved space for incoming first-year students in an Honors living learning community;

 - Opportunities to conduct meaningful interdisciplinary research with students and faculty from across campus; and